 \end{proof}

-\begin{theorem} Suppose the number of samples of set $S$ with noisy labels is $n$, the pollution source of labels is symmetric noise, the pollution ratio is $\eta$, and the number of categories is $k$. $\beta \cdot n$ samples is randomly selected from $S$ as the reverse pattern via the label-shifting operation, where $\beta\in(0,1)$ is the rate of selection.
+\begin{theorem} Suppose the number of samples of set $S$ with noisy labels is $n$, the pollution source of labels is symmetric noise, the pollution ratio is $\eta$, and the number of categories is $k$. $\beta \cdot n$ samples are randomly selected from $S$ as the reverse pattern via the label-shifting operation, where $\beta\in(0,1)$ is the rate of selection.
 If the samples with true labels are the main pattern that can be learned first in a noisy environment, then the pollution rate $\eta$ should satisfy $\eta < \frac{k-1}{k}$, and the selection rate $\beta$ should satisfy $\beta < \frac{1-\eta}{2-2\eta- \frac{\eta}{k-1}}$. \end{theorem}

-\begin{proof} According to the assumptions, we list the numbers of the samples of all patterns before and after label shifting in Table 1 and Table 2, respectively.
+\begin{proof} According to the assumptions, we list the numbers of the samples of all patterns before and after label shifting in \Cref{Tbl_SYMM_before_LS} and \Cref{Tbl_SYMM_after_LS}, respectively.
 Note that only the labels of the selected samples are shifted.
-After the chaos labels of the selected samples are shifted, some of the labels become clean labels (Lemma 1), while the other labels remain as chaos labels.
+After the chaos labels of the selected samples are shifted, some of the labels become clean labels (\Cref{lemma}), while the other labels remain as chaos labels.
 The clean labels of the selected samples attain a regular shifted pattern after label shifting.
-The selected samples and leftover samples are separately cross-analyzed with the chaos pattern (symmetric noise pattern), clean pattern (main pattern) and regular shifted pattern.
+The selected samples and leftover samples are separately cross-analyzed with the chaos pattern (symmetric noise pattern), clean pattern (main pattern), and regular shifted pattern.

-We need to produce as many reverse samples as possible that are mutually exclusive with the main pattern via the label-shifting operation.
+We need to produce as many reverse samples as possible via the label-shifting operation that are mutually exclusive with the main pattern.
 Thus, after label shifting, the clean labels of the selected samples should be reduced: